Mushahid2521/Face_Recognition/README.md

 There are two main files.
 `recognize_person.py` which recognize the face passed as input.
 Additionally it takes the known face directory and encoding file as input.
 If only the known face directory is passed then it encodes those and saves into a pickle file.
 If both known and encoding files is present then it updates the encoding file.

 `save_update_encodings.py` which encode the known faces so that the recognition step is faster.
 Addionally it takes the known face directory.
 By default it assumes that a `known` folder is present which contains the known faces if the known face direcotry is not passsed.
+Thus file can be useful when the system is idle and it has many images to encode for being used in later query.

 This also supports mutiple faces present in the Image and tells from left which one is whom from the known faces.
 If a person is not present then it prints unknown face.